Electrical injury: Pathophysiology

 The minimum current a human can feel depends on the current type (AC or DC) as well as frequency for AC.
-A person can sense electrical current as low as 1 mA (rms) for 60 Hz AC and as low as 5 mA for DC.
-At around 10 mA, DC current passing through the arm of a 68 kg human can cause powerful muscle contractions; the victim is unable to voluntarily control muscles and cannot release an electrified object.
+A person can sense electric current as low as 1 mA (rms) for 60 Hz AC and as low as 5 mA for DC.
+At around 10 mA, AC current passing through the arm of a 68 kg human can cause powerful muscle contractions; the victim is unable to voluntarily control muscles and cannot release an electrified object.
 This is known as the "let go threshold" and is a criterion for shock hazard in electrical regulations.

-The current may, if it is high enough and is delivered at sufficient voltage, cause tissue damage or fibrillation which can cause cardiac arrest; more than 30 mA of AC (rms, 60 Hz) or 300–500 mA of DC at high voltage can cause fibrillation.
+The current may, if it is high enough, cause tissue damage or fibrillation which can cause cardiac arrest; more than 30 mA of AC (rms, 60 Hz) or 300–500 mA of DC at high voltage can cause fibrillation.
 A sustained electric shock from AC at 120 V, 60 Hz is an especially dangerous source of ventricular fibrillation because it usually exceeds the let-go threshold, while not delivering enough initial energy to propel the person away from the source.
 However, the potential seriousness of the shock depends on paths through the body that the currents take.
 If the voltage is less than 200 V, then the human skin, more precisely the stratum corneum, is the main contributor to the impedance of the body in the case of a macroshock—the passing of current between two contact points on the skin.
 The characteristics of the skin are non-linear however.
 If the voltage is above 450–600 V, then dielectric breakdown of the skin occurs.
 The protection offered by the skin is lowered by perspiration, and this is accelerated if electricity causes muscles to contract above the let-go threshold for a sustained period of time.

 If an electrical circuit is established by electrodes introduced in the body, bypassing the skin, then the potential for lethality is much higher if a circuit through the heart is established.
 This is known as a microshock.
-Currents of only 10 µA can be sufficient to cause fibrillation in this case with a probability of 0.2%.
+Currents of only 10 μA can be sufficient to cause fibrillation in this case with a probability of 0.2%.